 Medicare Advantage plans (Part C) in New Hampshire receive approval from Medicare, but the plans are offered by private health insurance carriers.
-Advantage plans have a wide range of premiums and covered healthcare services.
-All Medicare Advantage plans in New Hampshire provide:
+These plans have a wide range of covered healthcare services.

 Private insurance providers offer a range of Medicare Advantage plans in New Hampshire.
-As you compare plans, remember that each Advantage plan has unique coverage and varying premium rates.
-These are the carriers of Medicare Advantage plans in New Hampshire:
+As you compare plans, remember that each plan has unique coverage and varying premium rates.

 If you are aged 65 or older, you are eligible for Medicare New Hampshire.
 If you paid Medicare taxes during your career and qualify for Social Security benefits, you’ll receive Part A with no premiums.
 You need to meet the following requirements for eligibility:

-Adults under 65 may also be eligible for Medicare plans in New Hampshire.
-If you have a disability or chronic illness such as cancer, end stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), or multiple sclerosis (MS), and you have been receiving disability benefits for Social Security, you will qualify for Medicare.
+Adults under age 65 may also be eligible for Medicare plans in New Hampshire.
+If you have a disability and you have been receiving disability benefits for Social Security or have a chronic illness such as end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), you will qualify for Medicare.

-Initial Enrollment Period (IEP).
 As you approach your 65th birthday, you have your first chance to enroll in Medicare.
 This period starts 3 months before your birthday, and ends 3 months after your birthday, so you’ll have time to learn about Medicare New Hampshire.
-During this period, enroll in Part A if you aren’t enrolled automatically enrolled, and decide if you want to add Part B or Part D coverage.
-If you enroll before your birthday, all coverage will begin on your birthday.
-If you enroll in the months after your birthday, coverage may be delayed by 2 or 3 months.

 When comparing plans and evaluating your coverage needs, do as much research as you can to find a plan that fits your needs and budget.